SquidDev-CC/plethora/items/module-chat.md

 It is recommended that you [blacklist the `plethora:chat_creative` module][blacklist] if you operate a creative server.

 ### Configuring
-The chat recorder can be configured within the `chat` category of the `plethora.cfg` file:
+The chat recorder can be configured using the `chat` category of the `plethora.cfg` file:

  - `maxLength=100`: The maximum length a chat message can be.
 Set to 0 to allow any length.